Writing effective goals or objectives is arguably the most important first step in helping an organisation or department be successful.

 - Telling you NOT to do something

-- Getting initial feedback, or
+- Getting initial feedback

 - Learning “the unwritten rules” of an organisation.